-2015/16 season debuts include the National (Washington, DC), San Diego and Oaxaca (Mexico) Symphony Orchestras, returns to the St. Louis Symphony and Florida Orchestra, as well as subscription performances with Grand Rapids and Knoxville Symphony Orchestras.
-Previous subscription engagements include the Atlanta, Singapore, Alabama, Liepzig, and Charleston Symphony Orchestras, as well as the Malaysian Philharmonic Orchestra, the Orquesta Sinfónica Provincial of Santa Fe Argentina and the Orquesta Sinfónica Universidad de Guanajuato of Mexico.
-Additionally, he has appeared with the Los Angeles Chamber Orchestra, Orquesta National do Porto Portugal, and the Louisiana Philharmonic, as well as the Jacksonville, North Carolina, and Charlotte Symphony Orchestras.
+2015/16 season highlights included debuts with the National (Washington, DC), Houston, Grand Rapids, Knoxville, Sarasota and Oaxaca (Mexico) Symphony Orchestras, as well as returns to the Florida Orchestra, St. Louis and San Diego Symphony’s.
+In 2016/17 Bairos debuts with the Detroit Symphony Orchestra, as well as returns to the Houston Symphony, the National Symphony Orchestra directing their eclectic Declassified Series and the Grand Rapids Symphony to curate a week-residency of orchestral and chamber performances during the international ArtPrize Festival.
+Previous subscription performances include the Atlanta, Singapore, Alabama, Liepzig, and Charleston Symphony Orchestras, as well as the Malaysian Philharmonic Orchestra, the Orquesta Sinfónica Provincial of Santa Fe Argentina and the Orquesta Sinfónica Universidad de Guanajuato of Mexico.
+Additionally, he has appeared with the Los Angeles Chamber Orchestra, Orquesta National do Porto Portugal, and the Louisiana Philharmonic as well as the Jacksonville, North Carolina, and Charlotte Symphony Orchestras.
 Bairos’s 2009 debut recording of Raw Emotions with the Iceland Symphony Orchestra—which featured concertos by North American living composers—was met with critical acclaim from Fanfafe Magazine.

-After an extensive two-year search involving more than 200 applicants from around the world, in 2013 Bairos was appointed the Amarillo Symphony's 17th Music Director and Conductor.
-Through his fresh and inventive programming, introduction of the new Premium Pops Series, as well as his community-driven initiatives such as Class Act, Bairos has helped transform the Amarillo Symphony into a multifaceted vehicle for art and community cooperation.
-In 2014, Bairos and the Amarillo Symphony established the first-ever Composer-in-Residence with young American Chris Rogerson.
+After an extensive two-year search involving more than 200 applicants from around the world, in 2013 Bairos was appointed the Amarillo Symphony's 17th Music Director.
+Through fresh and inventive programming and collaborations, as well as education and outreach initiatives such as Symphony Kids and Class Act, Bairos has not only fostered artistic growth for the Amarillo Symphony, yet has achieved sell-out performances for the first time in decades.
+Bairos and the Amarillo Symphony also established the first-ever Composer-in-Residence with American Chris Rogerson.

-The wide range of Bairos's artist collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianist Garrick Ohlsson, internationally acclaimed guitarist Pablo Saint Villagas, as well as eclectic cross-over group Project Trio, and electronic dance music duo AfroBeta.
-Bairos also has a long relationship with multi-platinum selling singer-song-writer, Ben Folds
+The wide range of Bairos artist collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianist Garrick Ohlsson, internationally acclaimed guitarist Pablo Saint Villagas, decorated violinist Shlomo Mintz, and the eclectic cross-over group Project Trio.
+Bairos also regularly works with multi-platinum selling singer-song-writer, Ben Folds.

-His close musical mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
-After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious and highly selective Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Maestro Masur.
-Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship of early romantic era music with Maestro Masur.
-A graduate of both the Peabody Conservatory’s Orchestral Conducting program and the American Academy of Conducting at Aspen, Bairos has also worked with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcleff.
+His musical mentors included esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
+After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Kurt Masur.
+Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
+A graduate of the Peabody Conservatory’s distinguished Orchestral Conducting Program and the American Academy of Conducting at Aspen (2010, 2012) Bairos has also worked with Jorma Panula, Marin Alsop, Hugh Wolff, and Larry Ratcleff.